DroidKaigi/conference-app-2024/README.md

 #### 1. Displaying Sessions on the Timetable Screen

 This section explains how the TimetableScreen is set up to display sessions, detailing the flow from the presenter to the UI state.
+We are categorizing UI Composable functions according to [last year's categorization](https://github.com/DroidKaigi/conference-app-2023?tab=readme-ov-file#composable-function-categorization).

 ```
               TimetableScreenUiState